markovmodel/adaptivemd/README.md

 # adaptiveMD

-A Python framework to run adaptive Markov state model (MSM) simulation on HPC resources
+A Python framework to run adaptive MD simulations using Markov state model (MSM) analysis on HPC resources.

 The generation of MSMs requires a huge amount of trajectory data to be analyzed.
-In most cases this leads to an enhanced understanding of the dynamics of the system which can be used to make decision about collection more data to achieve a desired accuracy or level of detail in the generated MSM.
-This alternating process between simulation/actively generating new observations and analysis is currently difficult and involves lots of human decision along the path.
+In most cases this leads to an enhanced understanding of the dynamics of the system, which can be used to make decisions about collecting more data to achieve a desired accuracy or level of detail in the generated MSM.
+This alternating process between simulation and actively generating new observations & analysis is currently difficult and involves human decision along the path.

 This framework aim to automate this process with the following goals:

-1. Ease of use: Simple system setup once an HPC has been added.
+1. Ease of use: Simple system setup once an HPC resource has been added.
-2. Flexibility: Modular setup, attach to multiple HPCs and different simulation engines
+2. Flexibility: Modular setup of multiple HPCs and different simulation engines
 3. Automatism: Create an user-defined adaptive strategy that is executed
 4. Compatibility: Build analysis tools and export to known formats